haykgrigo3/TimeCapsuleLLM/README.md

 # Upcoming Plans

-I'm going to start work on version 1, instead of training using 50 books, I'll train using ideally 500-600.
+(Completed) I'm going to start work on version 0.5 , instead of training using 50 books, I'll train using ideally 500-600.
 Right now I'm training nanoGPT using books from 1800-1850 and specifically from London.
 There is some challeneges like making sure the books I find are not updated or have modern interpretations but untouched books published withtin my chosen time period.

+I want to train a new model (v1) with a much larger corpus, maybe 5-10x larger than the one I used for v0.5.
+My goal is to see if I can get reasoning abilities to emerge from Selective Temporal Training alone, this will be a more difficult task and I'm not even entirely sure if it's possible due to the fact that there is historical data limitations.
+In the upcoming weeks I will try to curate enough data for a 5-10GB corpus.
+I believe If I can get clean clean high quality data and rent a GPU, there will be progress.

 # How to Use This Project